Indiana Jones and the Kingdom of the Crystal Skull: Development

 In 1979, George Lucas and Steven Spielberg made a deal with Paramount Pictures for five Indiana Jones films.
-Following the 1989 release of Indiana Jones and the Last Crusade, Lucas let the series end as he felt he could not think of a good plot device to drive the next installment.
+Following the release of Indiana Jones and the Last Crusade (1989), Lucas let the series end as he felt he could not think of a good plot device to drive the next installment.
 He chose instead to produce the prequel television series The Young Indiana Jones Chronicles.
+The following year, Harrison Ford would express his feelings that, while he was uncertain on if the Indiana Jones character had been fully explored or not, he had the impression that Last Crusade would be the final Indiana Jones film and that, as much he enjoyed playing Jones, he felt that a trilogy was enough, though he wouldn't rule out working with Lucas and Spielberg again.
+Comic book writer Lee Marrs claimed in a 2023 interview with the IndyCast podcast that Lucasfilm Ltd. was considering making a continuation to the film series by bringing River Phoenix back as a younger Indy, hence why Dark Horse Comics hoped to keep running their Indiana Jones comic book line, though Phoenix's death in 1993 put an end to such possibility.

-Harrison Ford played Indiana in one episode, narrating his adventures in 1920 Chicago.
+As Young Indy aired, Ford played Jones in one episode, narrating his adventures in 1920 Chicago from 1950 Wyoming.
 When Lucas shot Ford's role in December 1992, he realized the scene opened up the possibility of a film with an older Indiana set in the 1950s.
 The film could reflect a science fiction 1950s B-movie, with aliens as the plot device.
+Just like how the 1930s Saturday matinée serials inspired the first three Indiana Jones films as well as Star Wars (1977), Lucas felt that B-movies such as The Thing from Another World (1951), It Came from Outer Space (1953) and Them!
+(1954) could give them a whole new film genre to play with and add a new texture to the story, giving him the idea of using extraterrestrials.
 Meanwhile, Spielberg believed he was going to mature as a filmmaker after making the trilogy and felt his role in any future installments would be relegated to that of mere producer.
+Ford told Lucas, "No way am I being in a Steven Spielberg movie like that".
+Spielberg himself, who depicted aliens in Close Encounters of the Third Kind (1977) and E.T. the Extra-Terrestrial (1982), resisted it.